This post may contain affiliate links. Please read my full disclosure

 - Consulting and Coaching

-To Become A VA, First Sort Out Your Specialty
+Before Becoming A Virtual Assistant, Sort Out Your Specialty

 So remember this: The things you do well are the ones that will make the money.

-And this is, I think, the most intimidating part of starting your VA career.
-So I’ll try to break it down so it is actually do-able for you.
+Finding your target audience will get you more paying clients.
+But this is, I believe, the most intimidating part of starting your VA career, So I’ll try to break it down so it is actually do-able for you.

-You have two options for developing your standing block:
+You have two options for finding your target audience:

 #1 Freelance Platforms